RdeLange/nomie-applewatch-app/README.md

 ## Before you begin....

 Please be aware that this app is very experimental.
-This is my first (and only) Apple Watch app and the implementation is definately not the most elegant.
+This is my first (and only) Apple Watch app and the implementation is definitely not the most elegant.
 Anyway...feel free to contribute/enhance the code if you wish.

 The Nomie Apple Watch App will only work in conjunction with the following Plugins and software: